In This Article

 Whether you’re looking for cash back or travel rewards, the Chase Freedom Flex℠ might just be worth a coveted spot in your rotation.

 10xTravel is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Note: Some of the offers mentioned below may have changed or are no longer be available.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 You can view current offers here.

 Thanks to Chase’s 5/24 rule—which says the credit card issuer will automatically reject applications from cardholders who have taken out more than five credit cards in the previous 24 months—consumers interested in Chase’s products have to be choosy when it comes to taking out new credit cards.

-The Chase Freedom Flex, which debuted just this past September, offers 20,000 points after you spend $500 in purchases during the first three months after account opening.
-You can redeem those points for cash back at a value of 1 cent per point, which would make the offer worth $200.
+The Chase Freedom Flex℠, which debuted just this past September, offers $200 cash back after you spend $500 in purchases during the first three months after account opening.
+The cash back is issued as Ultimate Rewards points.